Posted on Jan 13, 2019

 The Career I Didn’t Know I Wanted: A Ghost’s Perspective

-Barry Napier is an author and ghostwriter with Reedsy.
+This article was written by Barry Napier, an author and ghostwriter with Reedsy.
 In this guest post, he reveals how he came to write from the shadows...

 I first knew I wanted to be a writer when I was twelve years old.
 I'd just finished reading Stephen King’s ‘Salem’s Lot, and by the time I reached the final page, I felt sure that I had found my calling.